100523051-blip/RP_Cardenas_Granados_Lazaro_2025/README.md

 Install ROS Noetic in the device using the official ROS wiki.

 ## Catkin Initialization
 Catkin enviroment should be initialized and built for the game to work.
+The package files should be with the other packages inside the directory catkin_ws/src/

 ## ROS Nodes